Elinsrc/Client-Mod/README.md

 cl_weaponsway - [1/0] Swaying of the weapon when moving, default value is 1.

+cl_weaponlag - [1/0] weapon lag when turning, default value is 1.

 cl_gausscolor - [1/0] activates cvar cl_gaussbeam "r g b", default value is 0.

 hud_speedometer - [1/0] shows the player's speed, default value is 1.

 hud_speedometer_below_cross - [1/0] adjusts the position of the speedometer to the sight, defaut value is 0.

-cl_colored_speed - [1/0] activates cvar hud_speedcolor "r g b" - draw custom speedometer color, default value is 0.
+cl_colored_speed - [1/0] activates cvar hud_speedcolor "r g b" - draw custom speedometer color.

 hud_jumpspeed - [1/0] shows the player's speed at the moment of the jump, default value is 1.
 Taken from OpenAG.